carpentries/instructor-training/_extras/checkout.md

 The next step is to take part in an hour-long community discussion session led by an experienced instructor.
-These sessions gives you a chance to ask questions about the material you plan on teaching and to clarify anything that may be unclear about our operations in general.
+These sessions give you a chance to ask questions about the material you plan on teaching and to clarify anything that may be unclear about our operations in general.